AdobeDocs/analytics.en/help/components/classifications/sets/manage/schema.md

 ## Actions

-The actions are available as buttons on top of the classifications list:
+The following actions are available as buttons on the top of the classifications list:

 | Icon | Action | Description |
 |---|---|---|